 For DB2 UDB Version 7.1, FixPak 3 and later, DB2 can run under the Windows 2000 Terminal Server, Administration Mode.
-Prior to this, you could not run DB2 under the Client session of a Windows 2000 Terminal Server, Administration Mode.
+Prior to this, DB2 only supported the Application Server mode of Windows 2000 Terminal Server.

 Microsoft SNA Server and SNA Multisite Update (Two Phase Commit) Support